TZer0/tzer0.github.io/musicsoft.md

 ## Other
-- [VB-CABLE Virtual Audio Device](https://vb-audio.com/Cable/) - Creates a speaker that outputs to a mic.
+- [VB-CABLE Virtual Audio Device](https://vb-audio.com/Cable/) - Creates a virtual speaker that outputs to a virtual mic.
 Useful for routing Renoise and other DAWs into voice chat.

 ## Relatively Cheap
 You'll see why I call this relatively cheap in the next section.